TYPICAL SHOW POSITIONS

-Lighting: This job involves, but is not limited to, bolting truss together, running cables to power lights, assisting in pre-focusing fixtures while still on the deck, and setting up Front of House lighting control
+Lighting: This job involves, but is not limited to, assembling truss, running cables to power lights, assisting in pre-focusing fixtures while still on the deck, and setting up Front of House lighting control

 Sound: This job involves, but is not limited to; assisting in the setting up of Front of House (FOH) and Monitor console, running speaker cable from amplifiers to speakers, running FOH snakes, connecting speaker cabinets to one another as directed by traveling crew.